-I hereby app ly to inspect the e following student's s records: (Name of Challand) I hereby app ly to inspect the e following records: (Name of Student) I am the: ( ) Natural Parent ( ) Legal Guardian ( ) Individual acting as parent or guardian in the absence of student's parent or guardian ( ) Student over 18 years of age Signature Date Representing Address Approved: FOR SCHOOL DISTRICT ONLY Denied: - () () () Requested record can Requested record has Requested record not Signature Title Date NOTICE: You have a right to request correction of the content of the school records examined if you believe such records to be inaccurate, misleading or otherwise in violation of the privacy or other rights of the student by making a request on a prescribed form directed to the above referenced Records Access Officer.
+I hereby app ly to inspect the follow ing student's recor ds:(Name of Student) I hereby app ly to inspect the follow ing records: (- ( I am the: () Natural Parent () Legal Guardian () Individual acting as parent or guardian in the absence of student's parent or guardian () Student over 18 years of age Signature D ate Representing A ldress Approved: Denied: FC OR SCHOOL DISTR ICT ONLY () Reques sted record cannot be f sted record has been de sted record not maintai estroyed Signature Title Da te NOTICE: You have a right to request correction of the content of the school records examined if you believe such records to be inaccurate, misleading or otherwise in violation of the privacy or other rights of the student by making a request on a prescribed form directed to the above referenced Records Access Officer.
 I hereby request a correction.
-Signature Date
+Signature Date Bainbridge-C Guilford Central School l District